-salmon are known to avoid waters with concentrations of copper less than or equal to 2.4 $\mu g/L$ or possibly as low as 0.91 $\mu g/L$.
-Avoidance allows the salmonids to survive, though it renders the waters avoided lost as habitat.
-Avoidance of contaminated water might disturb migrations to and from spawning streams; to and from spawning streams; to studies have found such effects with Chinook salmon at concentrations of 10 $\mu g/L$, and as low as 0.7 $\mu g/L$.
-Coho salmon smolt also demonstrated similar disruption, and experienced reduced survival at sea after exposure to levels of copper of 5 $\mu g/L$.
+salmon are known to avoid waters with concentrations of copper less than or equal to 2.4 $\mu$ g/L or possibly as low as 0.91 $\mu$ g/L. Avoidance allows the salmonids to survive, though it renders the waters avoided lost as habitat.
+Avoidance of contaminated water might disturb migrations to and from spawning streams; studies have found such effects with Chinook salmon at concentrations of 10 $\mu$ g/L, and as low as 0.7 $\mu$ g/L. Coho salmon smolt also demonstrated similar disruption, and experienced reduced survival at sea after exposure to levels of copper of 5 $\mu$ g/L.

 Salmonids suffer impaired sensory capacities when exposed to dissolved copper, losing their abilities to perceive and elude predators.
-Impairment has been found at concentration levels as low as 2 μ g/L; at 20 μ g/L the response to odorants is almost completely eliminated.
+Impairment has been found at concentration levels as low as 2 $\mu$ g/L; at 20 $\mu$ g/L the response to odorants is almost completely eliminated.
 "Copper-induced loss of olfactory function occurs very quickly . . . on a timescale of minutes."
-Exposure at levels lower than 10 μ g/L of copper can result in impaired swimming and feeding behavior, reduced growth, increased stress, and vulnerability to pathogens.
+Exposure at levels lower than 10 $\mu$ g/L of copper can result in impaired swimming and feeding behavior, reduced growth, increased stress, and vulnerability to pathogens.
 Where levels are higher or exposure longer, salmonids may lose the sensory capacity to avoid contaminated waters, leading to harmful, even lethal, effects.
-Juvenile Chinook salmon exposed to copper at concentrations of 2 μ g/L for 25-30 days lost the avoidance response to much higher concentrations of copper, failing to avoid waters with 21 μ g/L copper, even though
+Juvenile Chinook salmon exposed to copper at concentrations of 2 $\mu$ g/L for 25-30 days lost the avoidance response to much higher concentrations of copper, failing to avoid waters with 21 $\mu$ g/L copper, even though